 Benefits for Employees

-Returning Employees to Work
+Getting Employees Back to Work

-- Implementation and Monitoring: Keep in touch with the worker after he or she returns to work to offer support.
-You may need to adjust accommodations as the worker improves.
+- Monitor the Worker's Progress.
+Offer support to the worker after he returns to work.
+You may need to alter or adjust accommodations as the worker improves.

 Finalizing Your Policy